TheGeekOnSkates/breakaway-basic/notes.md

 # To-do's for version 0.2

-* Update the docs - I'm at the point of just calling it a "known issue" and saying the puck with it.
-Really, really, really, really not worth the aggravation!
-This isn't fun anymore.
-If I ever get paid to maintain this project, I will gladly burn countless hours tracing and tracking and speculating and guessing and praying until someday my God shows me the solution... but maaaaaaaaaan......
-Goo.
-Ber.
-Ly.
-What a mega-goob!
-Ultra-goob!
-There's gotta be some reeeeeeeeeeeeally low-level explanation, something so insanely close to the kernel that only my Lord and Mr. Linus understand.
-Maybe someday I'll research how Bash does it.
-It doesn't seem to just be with CD.
-It also seems to be with pwd and other system commands.
-I think this is one of those things that will somehow, someday, just "naturally" solve itself.
-Like if I build a way to combine strings, then I could just do SYS "ls" + CHR$(32) + "-la" and so passing characters to SYS commands will be kind of a non-issue.
-The language itself - the part that doesn't rely on OS-dependent code - is working just fine.
-Duh heck widdit. :P
+* Update the docs - releases have "known issues" after all
+* Keep swatting at the buggz.
+Eventually I'll catch one. :D
+* May as well keep adding fun features :)

 # Buggz! :D

-* See Line 33 (or was it 333) of math.c
+* See math.c on why I currently have to replace functions _after_ replacing variables.
+Unlike the next one, this bug makes perfect sense (all variables are letters A-Z, all BASIC functions are made up of those letters, so ROWS() becomes 0000() if I call replace_vars first.)
-* When a system command runs in program mode, it seems to stop (see "TEST"); not to mention, look at run.c - there's a run_system, but also a run_sys - not sure if it should be that way
-* I noticed too that lowercase cd doesn't seem to be working consistently - could be related to the previous issue.
+* And yes, the dreaded cd/system mystery-bug I've been struggleshooting for weeks now...
+When a system command runs in program mode, it seems to stop (see "TEST"); not to mention, look at run.c - there's a run_system, but also a run_sys - not sure if it should be that way.
+I noticed too that lowercase cd doesn't seem to be working consistently - could be related to the previous issue.
 	**EDIT:** Pretty sure it is related; look at my "TEST" script.
 If I comment out line 10, line 20 ("pwd") runs but then stops.
 If I then comment out line 20, line 30 (cd ../) runs, and the program stops.
 This doesn't make a whole lot of sense, but I'm sure it's a slight'n'stupid.
 Gotta be some ridonkulously subtle son-of-a-bug hiding in plain site.
 Someday I'll attack it with a fresh brain, lure it out of its tiny hidey-hold and squash the sucker. :D
+	**EDIT 2:** Extended notes below.
+This nuisance is hands down one of the most slippery bugs I've ever fought.

-## Okay, it's tracy-trace time...............
+## Okay, it's tracy-trace time............... :P

 * So like all programs, it starts in main().
 * Main kicks it off to parse().